gitintopcs/Canva-Pro-Free-Download-Pre-Activated/README.md

 Note: This project is for educational purposes only.
 Using cracked software is illegal and unethical.
 We strongly recommend purchasing a legitimate license from the official IDM website to support the developers and respect copyright laws.

 ## Features
-- Full access to all IDM premium features.
+- Full access to all Canva Pro  premium features.
 - Unlimited download speeds.
 - No ads.
 - Automatic updates disabled.